Acupressure point: relieve nausea and dizziness with acupressure immediate help

 Acupressure point against nausea: healing points on the body

-"Acupressure can help with nausea, especially when it is caused or aggravated by physical or mental disorders," explains Michael Reed Gach - founder of the "Acupressure Institute" in California and author of several books on acupressure.
-According to the expert, this method can also serve well for motion sickness and stomach flu.
-Acupressure during pregnancy and nausea, which can accompany it, can also help alleviate it.
+"Acupressure can help with nausea, especially if it is caused or aggravated by physical or mental disorders," explains Michael Reed Gach - founder of the Acupressure Institute in California and author of several books on the subject of acupressure.
+According to the expert, this method can also be useful for travel sickness and stomach flu.
+Acupressure during pregnancy and the nausea that can accompany it can also help to alleviate this.

 You can use these energy points against nausea and motion sickness: